OSU-MC/MyClassroom/README.md

 4. Grant Permissions: `GRANT ALL PRIVILEGES ON database_name.* TO 'username'@'localhost';`
 5. Check Success: `SHOW DATABASES;`

+Once the database has been made in mysql, using sequelize command line tools, database migrations need to be run to create the database
+- To migrate forward: `npx sequelize-cli db:migrate`
+- To migrate backward: `npx sequelize-cli db:migrate:undo` - add `:all` to undo all the migrations instead of just 1 To do this in the test environment, simply add `--env test` to the end of the command

 If having issues, refer to the MySQL Getting Started Guide: https://dev.mysql.com/doc/mysql-getting-started/en/

 If you need to reset your local dev or test databases, login to MySQL as the root user (step 1), and run `DROP DATABASE database_name;`.
 Then, rerun steps 3 and 4.